myersm0/CorticalSurfaces.jl/README.md

 ```
 Any supplementary spatial data, such as the distance matrix above, must have spatial dimension(s) that are consistent with those of the surface geometry of the Hemisphere or CorticalSurface object to which it is "appended."
 (A current limitation is that these spatial data objects must having indexing *inclusive* of medial wall vertices, but I aim to remove this limitation in a future version.)

-### Functions to adjust vertex indices for presense or absense of medial wall
+### Functions to adjust for presense or absense of medial wall
 To map a set of medial wall-inclusive vertices to a set of -exclusive vertices -- in other words, to shorten or collapse the indices -- a function called `collapse` is provided, as well as `expand` to handle the opposite case.
 For example, for a surface geometry that has 29696 or 32494 vertices (exclusive or inclusive of medial wall, respectively):
 ```
 verts = rand(1:32492, 100)      # generate some random vertex numbers in the range [1, 32492]